-To further define the relationship among these components and to highlight relative opportunities for efficiency improvements, one can identify various elements of power efficiency, both electrical and optical, within the SSL device and for the system as a whole.
-These losses and opportunities for LED and OLED systems are shown in several figures that follow (Figure 4-3, Figure 4-4, and Figure 4-5).
+To further define the relationship among these components and to highlight relative opportunities for efficiency improvements, one can identify various elements of power efficiency, both electrical and optical, within the SSL device and for the luminaire as a whole.
+These losses and opportunities for LED and OLED luminaires are shown in several figures that follow (Figure 4-3, Figure 4-4, and Figure 4-5).
 Generally, the losses identified result from the conversion of energy, either electrical or optical depending on the stage, into heat.
-However, the efficiency of converting optical radiated power into useful light (lumens) arises from the optical responsiveness of the human eye.
-This source of inefficiency (the spectral or optical "efficacy" of the light) is essentially spectral filtering of light by the eye that has already been radiated by the SSL system.
+However, the efficiency of converting optical radiated power into useful light (lumens) is derived from the optical responsiveness of the human eye.
+This source of inefficiency (the spectral or optical "efficacy" of the light) is essentially spectral filtering of light by the eye that has already been radiated by the SSL luminaire.

-The electrical system efficacy of the lighting system, a key metric for the DOE SSL program, is the ratio of useful light power radiated (visible lumens) to the electrical power (watts) applied to the system.
+The electrical luminaire efficacy, a key metric for the DOE SSL program, is the ratio of useful light power radiated (visible lumens) to the electrical power (watts) applied to the luminaire.
 The electrical device efficacy refers to the ratio of lumens out of the device to the power applied to the device; so it does not include the driver or fixture efficiencies.
-Most of the projected performance objectives highlighted in this technology plan refer to the device, but it is important to keep in mind that it is the system efficiency that determines the actual energy savings.
+This technology plan provides both device efficacy and luminaire efficacy values.
+It is important to keep in mind that it is the luminaire efficacy that determines the actual energy savings.